drago-ex/translator/readme.md

 }
 ```

-Create in project localization.ini file and add you localization
+Create in project localization.ini file and add your translation
 ```ini
 hello.word = Hello Word
 ...